jaenek/samsung-photo-frame-ctrl/README.md

 Usage
 -----

-### Show JPEG image with the exactly correct size in photo frame
+Show JPEG image with the exactly correct size in photo frame:

 `sudo ./frame-ctrl.py my_correctly_scaled_image.jpg`

 or

 `cat my_correctly_scaled_image.jpg | sudo ./frame-ctrl.py`

+Start a slideshow with images from a directory:

+`python -m scripts.slideshow -i <image interval> <directory with images to show>

+Capture a window from X11 and show on photoframe:

+`python -m scripts.capture_winodow`

 FAQ
 ---